Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions: The Role of Explainable ML in Public Policy Applications

 Decision-makers have to sufficiently trust the ML model to adopt and use them in their processes.
-Trust, in general, is a common theme behind explainable ML \cite{Ribeiro2016, Lipton2018, Lundberg2018a}.
-In our experience, it takes two forms: 1) trust by high-level decision-makers that leads to its adoption in the process, and 2) trust by the action-taker in the model's predictions that leads to individual actions/interventions.
-This use case focuses on the former, where the goal of explanations is to help users (policymakers) understand and trust the model's overall decision-making process.\footnote{It is important to note that explainability is not the only aspect that affects user trust.
-In a policy context, factors such as: 1) stability of predictions, 2) the training users have received, and 3) user involvement in the modeling process, also impacts user trust \cite{Ackermann2018}.}
+Trust, in general, is a common motivating theme cited by explainable ML work \cite{Ribeiro2016, Lipton2018, Lundberg2018a}.
+Furthermore, there has been significant emphasis laid on developing `trustworthy ML' systems of which explainable ML is considered to be a key element \cite{li2022}.
+In our experience, tust in human-ML collaboration takes two forms in policy contexts: 1) high-level decision-maker's trust in the model that leads to its adoption, and 2) action-taker's trust in the model's predictions that leads to individual actions/interventions.
+This use case focuses on the former, where the goal of explanations is to help users (policymakers, organizational leadership, etc.) understand and adequately trust the model's overall decision-making process.\footnote{It is important to note that explainability is not the only factor that affects user trust.
+In a policy context, factors such as 1) stability of predictions, 2) the training users have received, and 3) user involvement in the modeling process, also impacts user trust \cite{Ackermann2018}.}

-The role of the explanation in this case is to both help the users understand what factors are affecting the model predictions, as well as characteristics of individuals that are being scored as high or low risk.
-Since the user in this instance is not an ML expert but has expertise in the domain being tackled, communicating the explanation in a way that increases the chances of creating trust is critical.
+The role of the explanation, in this usecase, is to both help the users understand what factors are affecting the model predictions, as well as characteristics of individuals that are being scored as high or low risk.
+Since the user in this instance is not an ML expert but has expertise in the application domain, communicating the explanation in a way that increases the chances of building trust is critical.
+Further

 \textit{E.g.} In the EIS, the explanations should inform the ranking officer at the PD---who acts as the regulator---of the factors that lead to increasing/decreasing a police officer's risk score \cite{Carton2016}.
-In that instance, \textit{"A high number of investigations in the last 15 years"} is an interpretable indicator while \textit{"positive first principal component of arrest data"} is not.
+In that instance, \textit{"A high number of investigations in the last 15 years"} is an interpretable indicator while \textit{"positive first principal component of the arrest code"} is not.